marcupan/marcupan/README.md

 ### Hi there, I'm Dmytro 👋 - Front-end Developer !

-Driven and dedicated JavaScript developer with a strong desire to excel in complex projects.<br />
+Driven and dedicated JavaScript developer with 7 years of experience and a strong desire to excel in complex projects.<br />
 Aspiring to progress from a skilled developer to a Senior Engineer and ultimately evolve into a Software Architect.<br />
 Passionate about tackling challenging technical problems and delivering scalable